the pipeline, end to end

 A rolling story state follows the manuscript; a canon ledger keeps facts current, so when a character moves cities the new fact supersedes the stale one instead of piling up beside it; per-scene snapshots of the situation survive chapter breaks.
 Each scene is written knowing the next scene's brief and the shape of its chapter, so exits aim somewhere — and each chapter warm-starts from the previous chapter's closing prose, so the voice never resets at a boundary.

 Quality is enforced, not requested.
 A built-in gate retries weak scenes with targeted feedback, and a deterministic detector bans the clichés that make AI prose smell like AI prose.
 Variety guards watch for repeated openings and recycled descriptions across chapters and steer away from them at write time.
+And for the moves that are fine once but deadly as a rhythm, an opt-in tell budget counts uses across the whole book — once a move's budget is spent, the gate rejects any new use.
+No per-scene check can see a book-wide count; this one can.

 Two optional extras, both your choice: beat planning, which spends one extra model call per scene turning an outline line into a three-to-five beat plan before writing; and semantic retrieval, which uses a small local embeddings model to inject the most relevant earlier scenes before each new one.